cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 </ExpansionPanel>

-See [here](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/29-fee/ibc_middleware.go#L34-L82) an example implementation of this callback for the ICS29 Fee Middleware module.
+See [here](https://github.com/cosmos/ibc-go/blob/48a6ae512b4ea42c29fdf6c6f5363f50645591a2/modules/apps/29-fee/ibc_middleware.go#L34-L82) for an example implementation of this callback for the ICS29 Fee Middleware module.

 <ExpansionPanel title="`OnChanOpenTry`">